Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 If you buy carpet from a box store and need to file a carpet warranty claim, you will need to call the carpet manufacturer to seek a remedy.
 They will set up a date and time to have a representative come by to inspect your carpet and determine if your claim is valid.
 You will receive a letter to explain the reason for their determination and what, if any, compensation is being offered.
 Learn more about New Carpet Warranties

-The expense associated with new carpet and flooring is substantial, and I believe that every homeowner should receive top-notch customer service not only during the sale but also before and after it.
+The expense associated with buying new carpet and flooring is substantial, and I believe that every homeowner should receive top-notch customer service not only during the sale but also before and after it.

 Is Carpet Cheaper at Lowe's or Home Depot?

 I've looked at the prices at both of these box stores and the difference in cost is minor.
-If I had to choose one based on my experience, I would say Home Depot's Carpet prices are cheaper.
+If I had to choose one based on my experience, I would say Home Depot's Carpet prices are a bit cheaper.

 Lowe's offers the Stainmaster brand which is inherently more costly due to the perceived value and lure of such a well-known brand name.
 They each carry different carpet brands so you can't compare apples to apples.
 There are slight differences in their warranties, but other than for manufacturing defects, warranties are not worth much either way.
 Your final carpet selection should not be determined solely by a limited warranty.